 Repeating tasks take the work out of tasks that you need to complete daily, weekly, monthly, or even annually.
 When you complete an occurence of your task (or it becomes overdue), the next occurrence will appear in your project.

-To create a repeating task, click the arrow icon at the top of the task pane.
+To create a repeating task, click "Edit" in the top right of the task pane and then the circling arrows icon.
 The Repeat task menu contains shortcuts to set your task to repeat every day, week, month, or year from the creation date.

 To create a task that repeats daily (or every few days) click the "Daily" tab.
 Then enter how often you want the task to repeat.
 For tasks with an expiry date, you can choose when you want the task to stop repeating as well.
 Select to never have the task repeat, after a certain number of repetitions, or on a specific date.
 You can also choose when you want the repeating task to end, after a certain number of times or on a certain date.
 You can also select "Never" to leave the task open ended.

 To set a task to repeat "Weekly", click the days of the week that you want the task to appear on.
 You can choose multiple days of a week at a time and also have the task appear on staggered weeks.
 Just enter a number in "Every [ ] weeks".
 To choose when you want the repeating task to end select either "After__times", on a certain date or "Never" to leave the task open ended.